Vacuum loops in light-front field theory

 In the present letter, we extend this argument to the vacuum bubbles of two-dimensional $\phi^3$ and $\phi^4$ models.
 We show that the self-energy diagrams, when represented in the LF perturbation theory, reduce for external momentum $p=0$ to nonzero limits equal to the values of vacuum bubbles known from the conventional Feynman diagrams.
 For example, the value of the vacuum loop of the $\lambda\phi^3$ model is given by the $p=0$ limit of the two-loop self-energy of the $\lambda\phi^4$ model.
-Moreover, and this is the main result of our study, the non-vanishing of LF vacuum loops is not due to the LF zero modes: the same results as in the continuum theory are obtained in the DLCQ framework, namely in the finite-volume formulation with (anti)periodic boundary conditions, where the zero mode is manifestly absent.
+Moreover, the non-vanishing of LF vacuum loops is not due to the Fourier mode carrying $k^+=0$: same results as in the continuum theory are obtained in the DLCQ framework, namely in the finite-volume formulation with (anti)periodic boundary conditions, where the zero mode is manifestly absent.
 In this approach, the spectrum of field modes is discrete, enumerated by non-negative integers $n, 1\leq n\leq K-1$, where $K$ is called the "harmonic resolution".
 We show that although the Fourier modes with $n=0$ are not present, the corresponding summations (which replace integrals of the continuum theory) still converge to the same values of the vacuum amplitudes for increasing values of $K$.
 This adds further evidence to the attitude that the LF form of QFT is fully equivalent to the usual SL one.
 However, the mechanisms and mathematical appearance may be different, and the LF theory requires fresh and independent thinking.